charsun0119/DATA550_Final/README.md

 - The final report can be found in 'final_report' folder generated

 ### Building the Project
 This project uses a Makefile to ensure that all analyses and outputs can be fully reproduced.
-The Makefile is structured so that it automatically restores the project environment before running any subsequent steps.
+Always run renv::restore() in R console or "make install" in R terminal before any furtehr steps.
 To build the entire project (including restoring environment, tables, figures, and the final report), run "make" in local terminal; to remove previously generated files, run "make clean".

-To only restore the package environment, at the root directory of the project run "make install" in R terminal, or renv::restore() in R console.
-Always run renv::restore() or "make install" if only figures/table are needed by "make figures" or "make table".

 ### Building the Docker Image
 The entire project environment is defined in the Dockerfile.
 Building the image ensures a fully reproducible environment for the analysis.